Skip to main content

 • Should membership be random or controlled in some way?

-• How can you support students to create an effective team? (see Student Guide to Working in Groups)
+• How can you support students to create an effective team? (see Student Guide to Group Work)

 • Would staged submissions from the group task be helpful (rather than the complete submission at the end)?

 Remember, group work can be more effective if students do not select their own group.
-They may prefer to work with friends, but maximising their opportunities to work with students from different backgrounds develop their team work skills more effectively.
+They may prefer to work with friends, but maximising their opportunities to work with students from different backgrounds develops their teamwork skills more effectively.

 Kevin Forde (Medicine) talks about how he prepared his students to conduct group work online.